sfragata/docker/java8/README.md

-Oracle Java 8 on Ubuntu 14.04
+Oracle Java 8 on Ubuntu
 =============================

-This dockerfile installs oracle java 8 on ubuntu 14.04
+This dockerfile installs oracle java 8 on latest ubuntu